Hnn3y/Code_Challenge_V2/README.md

 # Day 20: Learn how to create an work with JS objects to store related data and properties.; Create a js object that represents a student (with properties like name, age, and grade).

 # Day 21: Apply JavaScript concepts to build a simple interactive calculator.
 Simple Calculator Project, Combine your knowledge of JavaScript functions, event listeners, and DOM manipulation.
 Create a calculator that performs basic operations: addition, subtraction, multiplication, and division.

+# Day 22: Create a contact form with fields like name, email, and message.Use JavaScript to validate the form, ensuring all required fields are filled, inputs meet length requirements, and the email field contains a valid email address.